 Representation matters.
 Advertising or promotional activity should showcase diversity in your campaigns and the images you use.
 You can't be what you can't see, so this might involve including currently underrepresented populations.
-Much as you do in your test content, your marketing content and language should also be inclusive.
-This involves using appropriate:

 - Person-first and identity-first language, for example "person who uses a wheelchair" rather than "wheelchair-bound". - Identity-related terms around age, disability status, sexual orientation, gender diversity, socioeconomic status, race, ethnicity and culture.
 For example, "visually impaired" rather than "visually challenged".